Need a PDF?

 Shingles (Herpes Zoster) Shot

-What it does: A new herpes zoster subunit (HZ/su) vaccine, also known as Zoster Vaccine Recombinant, Adjuvanted, protects against the development of shingles (outbreaks of sometimes intensely painful rashes or blisters on the skin).
-It reduces the risk by 97% in persons 50 years of age and older, and about 90% in persons 70 years of age and older.
-It protects against the development of chronic pain from shingles (also called postherpetic neuralgia), reducing the risk by 85% in persons 70 years of age and older.
+What it does: A new shingles (herpes zoster) vaccine, also known as Recombinant Zoster Vaccine (RZV) and the older live zoster vaccine protect against the development of shingles.
+The recombinant zoster vaccine reduces the risk by 97% in persons 50 years of age and older, and about 90% in persons 70 years of age and older.
+The RZV protects against the development of chronic pain from shingles (also called postherpetic neuralgia), reducing the risk by 85% in persons 70 years of age and older.
+The live zoster vaccine reduces the risk of shingles by 70% in persons age 50-59, 64% age 60-69, 37% age 70 and older, and reduces postherpetic neuralgia by 66% across all age groups.

-Who needs it: The FDA and CDC recommend this vaccine for adults 50 years of age and older.
+Who needs it: The CDC recommends the recombinant zoster vaccine over the live zoster vaccine for persons age 50 years and older.

 Who should NOT get it: People who have a history of a severe allergic reaction to any component of the vaccine.